 These drugs also cross the placenta and are absorbed by the baby.
 They reach the baby’s heart, brain and other organs.

-Heroin and methadone
+Heroin, strong painkillers and methadone

 Whether heroin is smoked or injected, it still enters the bloodstream and crosses over to your baby.
+Using heroin in pregnancy can cause the following complications.

-What we do know is there is a link to reduced growth of baby, as well as the baby suffering from withdrawal symptoms when born which can range from mild to life-threatening.
+- baby suffering from withdrawal symptoms when born which can range from mild to life-threatening.
 Such symptoms can include sleep problems, irritability, seizures, tremors and problems feeding.

 Women who inject heroin or other drugs may become infected with viruses such as HIV or Hepatitis B or C from dirty needles, and risk passing the virus on to their babies.